arkreen/DataReportApi/README.md

 # Prerequisites

-You need the `authorization` and `clientId` to report data to Arkreen Network, please goto the [Arkreen](https://arkreen.com) website to find contact information of Arkreen and request `authorization` and `clientId` to get the permission to report data.
+You need the `authorization` and `clientId` to report data to Arkreen Network, please goto the [Arkreen](https://arkreen.com) website to find contact information, for example: email, telegram or discord etc., then contact Arkreen core team to request the report data permissions.